wso2/docs-choreo-dev/en/docs/manage/api-proxies.md

 # API Proxies

 !!! info
-    This section will describe the API proxy, its concepts, and its usage in Choreo.
+    This section will describe the API proxies, their concepts, and their usage in Choreo.